SuffolkLITLab/docassemble-AssemblyLine-documentation/docs/overview.md

 ---
-id: getting_started_docassemble
+id: overview
-title: Getting started developing in Docassemble
+title: Developing with Docassemble and the Document Assembly Line
-sidebar_label: Getting started
+sidebar_label: Overview
-slug: /getting_started_docassemble
+slug: /overview
 ---

 ## This documentation covers the custom stuff